Skip to main content

 If you're ready to change the future of healthcare, let's talk.
 Our team is looking for active collaborators to help us transform patient care and build the next generation of medical technologies.

-Following predetermined iterative cycles of design, development, and feasibility testing, projects will progress through Phase III under the direction of CMI’s engineering teams.
-Needs-finding among end-users will drive decision making and design requirements before progressing to Phase IV.
+Following predetermined iterative cycles of design, development, and feasibility testing, projects will progress through Phase II under the direction of CMI’s engineering teams.
+Needs-finding among end-users will drive decision-making and design requirements before progressing to Phase III.

-Projects are advanced utilizing industry best practices within a Quality Management System (QMS) while also considering the requirements necessary for validation testing when seeking regulatory approval.
-The project moves to Phase V upon verification testing and successful FDA submission (when applicable).
+Projects are advanced utilizing collaborations with manufacturers while also considering the requirements necessary for validation testing when seeking regulatory approval.
+The project advances to Phase IV upon verification testing and successful FDA submission (when applicable).

-In this final stage, all files and documentation relevant to the development of the product are transferred to a third-party manufacturer or licensee for continued development and eventual commercialization.
+In this final stage, all files and documentation relevant to the product's development are transferred to a start-up or licensee for commercialization.

 Frequently Asked Questions (FAQs)